 - How can you better educate them and develop your authority as an industry leader through the content you create?

 Once you answer these and other growth-oriented questions, you can create a solid strategy for your business.

 While you can generate your initial strategy on your own, don’t be afraid to reach out for help in the execution stage.
 You will likely need to create more content, which can be time-consuming.
 Freelancers, agencies, or current employees can help you accomplish your marketing goals.

 Automate, Automate, Automate

 Along with a marketing strategy, you’ll want to take advantage of automation whenever possible.
-This includes pre-programmed email campaigns that go out automatically, based on various dates and triggers.
-Other automations can include scheduled social media posts, and helpful chatbots on your site.
+This includes pre-programmed email campaigns that go out automatically based on various dates and triggers.
+Other automation can include scheduled social media posts and helpful chatbots on your site.

 The more tasks you can automate, the less time you’ll spend manually entering or publishing information or content.
-Outsource help to set up the infrastructure.
+Outsource this setup of the infrastructure.
 In the long term, consider an in-house resource to maintain a cohesive, streamlined workflow.

 Take Small Marketing Steps and Build Over Time

 If you’re really pressed for time and you don’t have the budget to hire anyone to help you, think small with the intention of building slowly.
 Take a few hours to really think about your goals and where you want to take your business.
 Evaluate what you’re doing that’s already working, and what you’re doing that doesn’t seem to be working at all.
 Eliminate what’s not working, and build upon what’s already giving you some positive results.